chandan5362/Action-Recognition-API/README.md

 `python test_action.py -l link_to_the_youtube_video`

 Note that all the above mentioned command line arguments are completely optional.
 If you are in hurry, and you want to check whether this code is working or not, then I am here to make your life more easier.
-I have already included a sample video i case you want to go lazy.
+I have already included a sample video in case you want to go lazy.
 Just run the `test_action.py` using ususal python command.

 `python test_action.py`